klaytn/kips/KIPs/kip-34.md

 #### KIP17DeployParams

-`KIP17DeployParams` is a class that defines the token informations required when deploying a KIP-17 token contract.
+`KIP17DeployParams` is a class that defines the token information required when deploying a KIP-17 token contract.

 ##### Variables